 - Cool Ship: The Jumpship, the XT-7 fighter (attached to the top of the Jumpship,) and the enemy Phantom Stryker.

 - Darkest Hour: ...at which point, the series ends.

-- Dave Barry: He brought up the series in one of his columns and in particular noted the ship that can fire at enemies on the screen. "[A toy company spokesperson] did not say whether it also would work on Geraldo Rivera."
+- Dave Barry: He brought up the series in one of his columns and in particular noted the toy ship that could fire at enemies on the screen. "[A toy company spokesperson] did not say whether it also would work on Geraldo Rivera."

-- It doesn't count as Bittersweet Ending because not only is Pilot dead and the heroes' base destroyed, Lord Dread clearly won the day and is last seen preparing for an cybernetic upgrade to make him even less human, meaning the war is about to get worse.
+- Downer Ending: It counts as this rather than Bittersweet Ending because not only is Pilot dead and the heroes' base destroyed, Lord Dread clearly won the day and is last seen preparing for an cybernetic upgrade to make him even less human, meaning the war is about to get worse.

 - The Dragon: The pterodactyl-like Soaron to Lord Dread.